dotnet/corefx/Documentation/building/manually-building.md

 ```

 ## Run your application
 `Corerun.exe` is part of the coreclr binaries and is best described as the host of your .NET Core application.
+Find more information at [Using CoreRun](https://github.com/dotnet/coreclr/blob/master/Documentation/workflow/UsingCoreRun.md).
 ```
 cd runtime
 .\corerun Program.dll